NickGrunert/master-thesis/modules/03_truth_compare.typ

     #heading(depth: 5, numbering: none, bookmarked: false)[Comparison]
     The scoring function remains relatively stable.
-    The calculation of precision and recall remains unchanged; however, the calculation of true positive (TP), false positive (FP), and false negative (FN) is now performed using the matches from the Hungarian algorithm directly as well as the unmatched segments.
+    The calculation of precision and recall remains unchanged; however, the calculation of #abr("TP"), #abr("FP"), and #abr("FN") is now performed using the matches from the Hungarian algorithm directly as well as the unmatched segments.

     #subpar.grid(
       columns: 1,